graasp/docs/blog/2024-03-19-production-release.md

 ## General

+- Implemented optimizations to streamline analytic traces for smoother platform performance and an enhanced user experience overall.
 - Fixed an issue that prevented to change the "Show iframe" setting for link elements.
 - Improved translation of emails, the small text at the end should now be translated too.